rchrisarevalo/cv-website/README.md

 # Improvements/changes:

-* New profile picture in the "About Me" section.

-* Updated information in the "Relevant Coursework" section.

 * Font size for logo and navigation bar has been slightly reduced.

+* Resume file updated.

+* Relevant coursework information updated.

 # Credit to the users who have created some of the components that were used in this site: